Henri Tomasi: The 1940s

 In 1940 he was discharged and took up the baton at the Orchestre national de la Radiodiffusion française.
 As a composer, his orchestral music is important, but above all he was attracted to the theater.
 In the realm of instrumental music, he preferred composing for wind instruments.
 He composed concerti for flute, oboe, clarinet, saxophone, bassoon, trumpet, horn, and trombone.
 He also composed concerti for violin and viola.
 In 1944, his son Claude was born and Tomasi started composing a Requiem dedicated to "the martyrs of the resistance movement and all those who have died for France."
 Tomasi was disillusioned by the events of World War II and subsequently rejected all faith in God.
-His Requiem was set aside and was not discovered again and recorded until 1996.
+His Requiem was set aside and was not discovered again or recorded until 1996.
 In 1946, Tomasi assumed the post of conductor of the Opera de Monte Carlo.
-He became extremely sought-after as a guest conductor all over Europe.
+He became extremely sought after as a guest conductor all over Europe.
 In 1948, he wrote what would become his most popular composition, the Concerto for Trumpet.
 In 1949 the Concerto for Saxophone was performed by Marcel Mule.

 An hour-long documentary film about the composer produced by Jacques Sapiega was made in 2001.

 Later life

 In 1956 he composed the Concerto for Clarinet and the Concerto for Trombone.
 This same year brought the long-awaited world premiere of his opera Don Juan de Mañara based on a text by poet O. V. de L. Milosc.
-This opera, "L'Atlantide", and the comic opera "Le Testament di Pere Gaucher" collectively established his reputation as an opera composer.
+This opera, "L'Atlantide", and the comic opera "Le Testament du Père Gaucher" collectively established his reputation as an opera composer.

 In May 1956 at Bordeaux, his opera Sampiero Corso was premiered, with the Australian tenor Kenneth Neate in the title role.
 It was repeated at the Holland Festival in June.

 In 1957, Tomasi stopped conducting because of physical problems, including advancing deafness in his right ear.
 In 1966 Jean-Pierre Rampal played his Concerto for Flute with the Orchestre des Concerts Classiques in Marseille.
 His last piece for the theater, "In Praise of Madness (the nuclear era)", is a cross between opera and ballet and contains references to Nazism and napalm.
 It reflects Tomasi's postwar disillusionment with mankind.
 During his last period of composition he was motivated by political events and wrote pieces such as the Third World Symphony and Chant pour le Vietnam.
 In 1969, he held a series of interviews with his son, Claude, called "Autobiography with a Tape Recorder."
 (Tomasi assoc.)
 In 1970 he composed a concerto for double bass and orchestra.
 As his health deteriorated, he began working on an operatic version of Hamlet.
 On 13 January 1971 he died peacefully in his apartment in Montmartre, Paris.
 He was buried in his wife's family tomb in Avignon.
 Later, to celebrate the centennial of his birth, his ashes were moved to the village of his ancestors in Penta di Casinca, Corsica.